mb-group/ai_journal_club/content/ai_pi_book/part4_protein_language_models.md

 | **Examples** | ESM, ESM-2, ProtTrans,<br/>ProtBERT, ProGen | PubMedBERT, BioBERT,<br/>SciBERT, BioGPT |
 | **Applications** | Structure prediction<br/>Variant effect prediction<br/>Protein design | Literature mining<br/>Entity recognition<br/>Question answering |

-**Why This Matters**

-These two classes of models serve complementary but distinct roles:

-- **Different biological scales**: Text-based models understand conceptual relationships described in papers; sequence-based models understand molecular patterns encoded in proteins themselves.

-- **Different knowledge sources**: Biomedical LMs capture human-interpreted knowledge from literature; protein LMs capture evolution's "knowledge" encoded directly in sequences over millions of years.

-- **Not interchangeable**: You cannot use PubMedBERT to predict protein structure from sequence, nor can you use ESM to extract protein-protein interactions from a research paper.
-Each is specialized for its domain.

-- **Potential synergy**: Emerging work explores combining both—using text models to extract functional annotations from literature and sequence models to validate or predict these functions from sequence alone.

 ```{note}
 In this chapter, "protein language model" refers specifically to sequence-based models (ESM, ProtTrans, etc.), not text-based biomedical models.